 But I do wish to return to the idea of metrics and analysis and ask my first question again.
 How many accounts have you lost in the last 12 months where you had no indication that things were about to churn?
 It’s probable that in some cases the customer has stopped spending with you, moved to a competitor, and it may already be too late.
 You had no indication, no insight, and no action.
 The secret, therefore, is to leverage AI and ML technologies to provide the accurate insight you need to proactively stop that churn before it is, indeed, too late.

-At Zilliant, one of our key solution pillars, Sales IQ™, generates actionable insights that help fuel proactive sales growth actions.
+At Zilliant, one of our key solution pillars, Sales IQ™, uses predictive sales analytics to generate actionable insights that help fuel proactive sales growth actions.
 The solution has many facets, but here’s just a few of the strategies it can help with:

 Reduce Account Churn